Daybreak:Volume 1 Chapter 3

 With a few muttered words, Pascal slowly waved his right hand across Kaede's face.
 His turquoise ring glowed with brilliance, and she felt a soothing warmth spread across her.

 "I mostly use this in the field," he explained in rather stiff words.
 "Officers must always look awake and confident, even if they only caught three hours of sleep.
-Perhaps I will need to check you in the mornings.
+Perhaps I should check you in the mornings.
 We nobles do have an image to maintain."

 "Yes, of course."
 Kaede was feeling unusually sarcastic this morning.
 "Can't let your mistress play-toy look ashen-faced with bloodshot eyes, can we?"